BSc(Hons) Building Surveying

 Placement year (if applicable)

-If you're studying on the four year (sandwich) course, you'll spend a year away from the University on a work or study placement after Year two.
+If you study on the four year (sandwich) course, you'll spend a year away from the University on a work placement after year two.
+You'll complete a placement learning module during this time.

 See the Placements and Fees sections for more information.